LakshmiHadi/project/README.md

 - **Personalization**: Receive recommendations based on listening history and preferences.
 - **Social Features**: Follow other users, share playlists, and see what friends are listening to.

-- The Playlist
-The Playlist sequences (plays) all elements of the project to make the final song.
-The Playlist window is a stack of multi-purpose 'Clip Tracks' that can hold Pattern Clips, Audio Clips and Automation Clips.
-Unlike most other sequencers, the Playlist tracks are not bound to a single instrument, audio recording or even Clip type.
-You can put any Clip type anywhere and even overlay Clips.
-Clips function like notes in the Piano roll.
-When the play-head reaches a Clip, FL Studio plays whatever the Clip instructs it to do.
-This also means Clip Tracks are not bound to Mixer tracks, rather Channel Rack to Mixer routing of instruments used by Clips decides the Mixer track/s that are used.